Summer Music Academy 2025

 Full days of music create a strong foundation for developing musicians (ages 7-14; Kinder ages 5-6) with experience ranging from zero to three years of playing.
 Students can learn a new instrument or develop skills on an instrument they already play.
 Students will be placed in classes with peers of compatible skill level.
 From 9:00 am to 3:00 pm, every weekday for three weeks, students are thoroughly immersed in the exhilarating world of music.

-• Kinder Violin, ages 5-6
+• Kinder Violin, ages 5-6 (WAITLIST ONLY – CLASS FILLED)

 • Violin or Viola, ages 7-14